sourcefabric/Newscoop/newscoop/docs/INSTALL-ubuntu.md

 You will need to restart the Apache2 server afterwards so the configuration can refresh:

 	sudo service apache2 restart

+By default `www` folder will be owned by `root` we have to change this so `www-data` user can own it which is much safer and don't complicate things much.

+	sudo setfacl -R -m u:www-data:rwx -m u:`whoami`:rwx /var/www/
+	sudo setfacl -dR -m u:www-data:rwx -m u:`whoami`:rwx /var/www/

 ### Install Git